May 27, 2007

 Another of her story was the blind man she met in Bali - Hugues de Montalembert.
 She described him to be a learned man who would tell her truths about life that would leave her in tears.
 He inspired her - how he lived his life and his take on life itself.

-When she left the Philippines for another place, I was a basket case.
+When Patricia left the Philippines for another place, I was a basket case.
+That was the first time I felt what being broken-hearted meant.
+It was painful, unpleasant and long-lasting.
 I felt like just another notch on her suitcase.
-It took a while until I snapped out of my senses and moved on.
-I've never seen her since or heard from her, but I never forgot that brief but pivotal episode.
+It took a long while until I snapped out of my senses and moved on.
+I've never seen her since or heard from her, but I never forgot that brief but pivotal episode that shaped the way I looked at life.
 Her freedom and the way she lived life, her stories, the fascinating people she's met - they all left an indelible mark on my psyche; more than I realized.
-Even after many years, when I would catch a song reminiscent of the time, I'd feel a jolt on my spine.
+Even after many years, when I would catch a song reminiscent of my time with her, Christopher Cross' Best that you can do, I'd feel a jolt on my spine.

 Here and Now